Henry Innes-Ker, 8th Duke of Roxburghe: Career

 He started his military career as a lieutenant in the Royal Horse Guards.
 In 1895, he gained the rank of 2nd lieutenant in the service of the 4th Battalion, Argyll and Sutherland Highlanders (Militia).
 In 1900, he served with the Household Cavalry composite regiment in South Africa during the Second Boer War.
 In March 1901, he was appointed an Aide-de-camp to the Duke of Cornwall and York during his colonial tour March–October 1901.
 He later served in World War I, and was severely wounded.

 The Duke was appointed a Member of the Royal Victorian Order in February 1901.
 He was appointed a Knight of the Order of the Thistle (KT) in the 1902 Coronation Honours list published on 26 June 1902, and was invested by King Edward VII at Buckingham Palace on 8 August 1902.
 He served as Chancellor of the Order of the Thistle from 1926 until his death.

 He served as the Lord Lieutenant of Roxburghshire from 1918 until his death.
 He was appointed a lieutenant of the Royal Company of Archers in 1930.

 Personal life

 On 10 November 1903, he married Mary Goelet (1878–1937), daughter of the New York real-estate millionaire Ogden Goelet.
-At the time of their marriage, she was one of the wealthiest American heiresses, with a dowry of twenty million dollars, exceeded only by that of Consuelo Vanderbilt.
+At the time of their marriage, she was one of the wealthiest American heiresses, with a dowry in the excess of $500,000 and exceeded only by that of Consuelo Vanderbilt.
 They lived at Floors Castle on 60,500 acres, which Mary decorated with her own collection of art including a series of 17th century Gobelins Manufactory tapestries.
 Together, they had one child: